jeremy-bertincourt/ConvFinQA-Agent/README.md

   - Flattens each table column into a separate indexed block.

 - **2 Prompts under 1 Agent**
   - The model seemed to struggle with the full context.
-Therefore it was separated into 2 parts: one prompt extracting the right tables/texts, one prompt to answer the question.
+Therefore it was separated into 2 parts: one prompt extracting the right tables/texts, one prompt answering the question.
-  - For the baseline, both prompts are done in a single pass but the second one includes chain-of-thought via examples.
+  - For the baseline, both prompts are done in a single pass but the second one includes chain-of-thought reasoning via examples.

 - **Model**
   - All models used are local and open-source with Ollama.